Best Golf Clubs For Seniors 2023: Our Top Picks To Help Your Game

 Specifically for seniors, I suggest focusing on the 3-5 or even 6 iron if you struggle with it.

-Replace them with easy to hit, high lofted fairway woods (also known as a heaven wood) or hybrids.
+Replace these irons with easy to hit, high lofted fairway woods (also known as a heaven wood) or hybrids.
 These clubs are much more forgiving and great for long par 4’s and difficult par 3’s too.

 These clubs will help build confidence and give yourself more birdie looks every round.
 Plus, they’re a lot easier to hit out of the rough than long irons, too.